 How to use the COUNT Function in Excel?

-To understand the uses of the COUNT function, let us consider few examples:
+To understand the uses of this function, let us consider a few examples:

-As seen above, the COUNT function ignored text or formula errors and counted numbers only.
+As seen above, the function ignored text or formula errors and counted numbers only.

 The results we got in Excel are shown below:

-Let’s assume we imported data and wish to see the number of cells with numbers on it.
+Let’s assume we imported data and wish to see the number of cells with numbers in them.
 The data given are shown below:

-To count the cells with numeric data, we will use the formula COUNT(B4:B16).
+To count the cells with numeric data, we use the formula COUNT(B4:B16).